-See Attachment 3 for inventory of district flood fight resources.
-SJOA maintains seven twenty- foot containers with flood fight supplies that the district can draw on through the SJOA Agreement.
+Reclamation District 403 maintains resources that are listed in Attachment 4.
+SJOA maintains seven twenty-foot containers with flood fight supplies that the district can draw on through the SJOA Agreement.
 Inventory of that resource can be obtained from SJOA.
 In addition, DWR stores resources near the Port of Stockton.